Search and Rescue

 We are always looking for new riders who are interested in giving their time back to our community to help others in need.
 We meet on the fourth Wednesday of every month at 7 p.m.
 If you are interested in finding out more about us please call the Placer County Sheriff’s Search and Rescue Office at (530) 889-7846.

 Search & Rescue Mountain Rescue Team

 The Mountain Rescue Team was organized in December of '97 and formally became an active team in March of '98.
 This highly specialized team was formed in response to an ever growing public interest in "extreme" outdoor sports, coupled with the lack of such a team locally.

 The Mountain Rescue Team (MRT) is a

 highly trained search and rescue unit that specializes in technical rescue in a wilderness environment, during any type of weather and terrain.
-The MRT responds to any type of SAR call-outs from the Sheriff's department ranging from an urban environment in western county, to the high sierra in eastern county.
-MRT also supports the department's Dive Team during swiftwater operations.
+The MRT responds to any type of SAR call-outs from the Sheriff's Office ranging from an urban environment in western county, to the high sierra in eastern county.
 All MRT members are trained to the Search & Rescue Technician level and are able to be tasked as ground searchers to supplement the need of the Ground Search team.
 Likewise, the Ground team provides an incredibly well trained support pool for MRT's needs.

 Search & Rescue Tahoe Nordic Team